damianmonelle/APG/README.md

 - `tests/test_main.py`

 **Summary:**
-Removed unnecessary files for a more streamlined project structure.
+Unnecessary files have been removed for a more streamlined project structure.

 ### Update: December 4, 2024 - 03:36:21

-**Additions:**
+**New Additions:**

 - .gitignore file
 - docs/ directory